 Natalie graduated from ASU with a degree in Recreation and Tourism Management.
 She was employed as a park ranger with the Maricopa County Parks and Recreation Department, where she focused her efforts on outdoor education and was an integral part of creating the County’s Interpretive Ranger Program.
 Natalie became Park Supervisor of the Cave Creek Regional Park in 2003, and continued her work in developing educational opportunities within the County Parks System.
 She came to work at DCWM in 2012.

 Before coming to DCWM in 2016, Amanda spent four years at the Musical Instrument Museum in Phoenix where she served in numerous capacities through reorganizations including Volunteer Department Assistant, Guest Services Assistant Manager, Theater House Manager and Curatorial Assistant/Multimedia Archivist.
 She has extensive experience with events, media, volunteers, communications and project management.
-Amanda holds a BA in History from U of A and is finishing her MA in Public History at ASU.
+Amanda holds a BA in History from U of A and an MA in Public History from ASU.

 Jacklyn holds a B.A. in Social Studies with concentrations in Anthropology and Human Development from Washington State University.
 She taught K-12 students extensively in both formal and informal settings including Head Start, Knowledge Universe and the YMCA before coming to Wickenburg in 2015.
 She works with visitors in all areas of the Museum, helps develop interpretive materials and assists with the docent program.
 Fluent in Spanish, she is a resource for our Spanish speaking visitors and in developing bilingual materials.